 On April 29, 2020, the Company entered into a loan and security agreement with a new bank (the "Term Loan"), which provided for term advances up to \$8.0 million.
-As of March 31, 2023, this loan had been paid in full.
+As of June 30, 2023, this loan had been paid in full.

-In connection with execution of the Term Loan, the Company issued warrants to the bank (see Note 10.
-Warrant Liability).
+In connection with execution of the Term Loan, the Company issued warrants to the bank (see Note 10, Warrant Liability).
 The fair value of the warrants at the date of issuance was not material and was recorded as debt discount, subject to amortization using the effective interest rate method over the term of the loan.
-All warrants were redeemed by December 31, 2022, and amortization of debt discount and issuance costs was not significant either of the three months ended March 31, 2023 or 2022.
+All warrants were no longer outstanding by December 31, 2022, and amortization of debt discount and issuance costs was not significant any of the three or six months ended June 30, 2023 or 2022.